halimcme/worldofpain/GRAPEVINE.md

 Modify these files to add Grapevine support.
 Add grapevine.h to the includes section at the top of each .c file.
 * db.c:
-After the end of the free_char function:
+At the end of the free_char function:
 ```
   if (ch->gvChannel)
     delete ch->gvChannel;
 ```
-After the end of the init_char function:
+At the end of the init_char function:
 ```
   ch->gvChannel = NULL;
 ```